 50CAN: The 50-State Campaign for Achievement Now is a nonprofit advocacy organization that recruits and supports local leaders who build citizen movements in their states to ensure that every child has access to a great school.

 50CAN is led by President & Founder Marc Porter Magee, and is built on the groundbreaking accomplishments of ConnCAN, where he spent six years as its chief operating officer.
-50CAN operates campaigns in Minnesota, Maryland, New York, Pennsylvania and Rhode Island.
-We aim to launch 12 state campaigns by 2013 and reach half of the country by 2015.
+50CAN operates campaigns in Minnesota, Maryland, New York, Pennsylvania, Rhode Island, North Carolina and New Jersey.

 Our model is built around the conviction that all politics is local but locals shouldn’t have to start from scratch.
 We identify education reform leaders in each state and then provide them with the tools needed to build an effective advocacy movement.
 By empowering local leaders, we help create a true, lasting, successful state-based education reform movement tackling 50 sets of education policy challenges in 50 states to close the achievement gap between the haves and have-nots in America.
 50CAN supports local leaders to run results-oriented advocacy campaigns through:

 Research & Policy

 50CAN’s original research marries in-depth analysis of state-level public education data in each state with the latest national education policy research.

 50CAN helps local leaders create a movement of informed citizens through media work, e-advocacy, publications, graphic design, partnerships with like-minded civic and community groups, phone banks, petitions and rallies.

 Advocacy for Policy Change

 50CAN’s expert staff teams with our local leaders to develop and enact concrete, meaningful education reforms through both legislative and administrative action.